Maelstrom6/MandelbrotGPU/README.md

 - Mandelbrots 1 and Buddhas 1 contains 13 images each.
 - Mandelbrots 2 and Buddhas 2 contains 169 images each.
-- Mandelbrots 3 and Buddhas 3 contains 1872 300x300 images of mandelbrots and buddhabrots respectivaley.
+- Mandelbrots 3 and Buddhas 3 contains 1872 300x300 images of mandelbrots and buddhabrots respectively.

 The bottom left corner is -4-4i and the top corner is 4+4i for each image.
 The names of each image have a naming convention: "MyNewTesta b c" where a,b,c are integers.